-ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Question Yes/No (add comments if necessary) Do you know the name of the person who has lead responsibility for online safety in school?
+ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Question Yes/No (add comments if necessary) Do you know the name of the person who has lead re- sponsibility for online safety in school?
 Are you aware of the ways pupils can abuse their peers online?
 Do you know what you must do if a pupil approaches you with a concern or issue?
-Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
+Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visit- ors?
 Are you familiar with the school's acceptable use agreement for pupils and parents/carers?
-Are you familiar with the filtering and monitoring systems on the school's devices and networks?
-Do you understand your role and responsibilities in relation to filtering and monitoring?
+Are you familiar with the filtering and monitoring sys- tems on the school's devices and networks?
+Do you understand your role and responsibilities in re- lation to filtering and monitoring?
 Do you regularly change your password for accessing the school's ICT systems?
 Are you familiar with the school's approach to tackling cyber-bullying?
-Are there any areas of online safety in which you would like training/further training?